NVIDIA/nccl-tests/doc/PERFORMANCE.md

 `(((((i_{n-1} + i_{n-2}) + (i_{n-3} + i_{n-4})) + ... + (i_1 + i_0))))) -> o_0 -> (o_{n/2} -> (o_{3n/4} ...))`

-In all cases, we need n-1 additions and n assignations for each element.
+In all cases, we need n-1 additions and n assignments for each element.
 Since every step is on a different rank except potentially one (the last input and the first output), we need 2(n-1) data transfers (x number of elements) to perform an allReduce operation.

 Considering that each rank has a bandwidth to the outside world of _B_, the time to perform an allReduce operation of _S_ elements is at best :